To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Increased observer mission

 Meanwhile, the Southern African Development Community (SADC) is to send a beefed-up observer mission for the run-off election next month to ensure “greater transparency”, Angola’s Foreign Minister was quoted as saying on Monday.

 Tsvangirai has been lobbying the 14-nation SADC to send more observers to ensure a fair run-off against Mugabe.

 Speaking to state news agency Angop, Angola’s Foreign Minister, Joao Miranda, said SADC planned to increase the number of its observers.
-The organisation sent 120 observers to the March 29 first round.

 “We have in perspective increasing the number of observers to the presidential run-off set for June 27 so as to assure greater transparency and trust in the process,” he said.